 - High service pumps 1 through 3 are horizontal split-case pumps.
-The pumps, motors and valves appeared to be in good condition at time of inspection. - High service pump 1 was replaced two years ago, it is in excellent condition. - High service pump 2 was recently replaced, includes new pump, motor, and associated piping and valves, it is in excellent condition. - High service pump 3 had been removed from service at time of inspection.
-Operations staff stated the pump is not needed to maintain distribution system pressure - High service pump 4 had been removed, no longer on site, and capped. - The 2.5-million-gallon ground storage tank appeared to be in good condition, with minor hairline cracks.
-The exterior coating on the tank is in poor condition. - The pump station is equipped with a diesel engine generator.
-The generator and associated equipment appeared to be in good condition. - The tank is filled through an altitude valve and isolation valve equipped with an electric actuator located in an underground vault.
-The County plans to replace the altitude valve, isolation valve and electric actuator within the next 12 months.
-Other planned improvements are still on schedule. - In 2021, the County was nearing completion of operational testing of recently constructed upgrade project.
-At the time of the inspection, the following key elements were completed: - A new sodium hypochlorite and LAS storage and feed systems completed construction. - A recirculation pump along with diffusers within the storage tank to enhance mixing to minimize thermal stratification within the tank, completed construction. - A new underground vault that includes chlorine and ammonia injection assemblies on the tank effluent pipe supplying the high service pumps, completed construction. - New instrumentation to monitor the disinfection process, completed construction. - The high service pumps and the new disinfection facilities can be monitored and controlled via the SCADA system. - The pump building exterior was in good condition.
+The pumps, motors and valves appeared to be in good condition at the time of inspection. - High service pump 1 was recently replaced, includes a new pump, motor, and associated piping and valves.
+It is in excellent condition. - High service pump 2 was recently replaced, includes new pump, motor, and associated piping and valves.
+It was in excellent condition. - High service pump 3 was removed from service at time of inspection.
+Operations staff stated the pump is not needed to maintain distribution system pressure. - High service pump 4 was removed from site and capped. - The 2.5-million-gallon ground storage tank appeared to be in good condition, with minor hairline cracks.
+The exterior coating on the tank is in poor condition.
+The County plans on repainting the exterior. - The pump station was equipped with a diesel engine generator.
+The generator and associated equipment appeared to be in good condition.

+- The tank is filled through an altitude valve and isolation valve equipped with an electric actuator located in an underground vault.
+The altitude valve, isolation valve, and electric actuator were replaced.
+A clay valve was recently installed.
+All other planned improvements were completed. - The sodium hypochlorite and LAS storage and feed systems were in excellent condition. - The recirculation pump along with diffusers within the storage tank to enhance mixing to minimize thermal stratification within the tank were in excellent condition. - The underground vault that includes chlorine and ammonia injection assemblies on the tank effluent pipe supplying the high service pumps were in excellent condition. - The instrumentation to monitor the disinfection process was in excellent condition. - The high service pumps and the new disinfection facilities can be monitored and controlled via the SCADA system. - The pump building exterior was in good condition.
+At the time of the inspection, minor concrete cracks were visible. - At the time of the inspection, water intrusion and moisture damage were present in the generator room due to roof damage.
+The roof of the structure needs minor repairs.
+The generator manufacturer to provide shield for generator starter to protect against water intrusion. - Temporary sodium hypochlorite tanks to be removed during ongoing rehabilitation project. - Analyzers to be replaced in the near future.

-3C Storage and Pumping Facility
+3.8.6 3C Storage and Pumping Facility